gsehwal/vuepress-toc/docs/welcome.md

 *It is currently recommended to use Yarn instead of npm when installing VuePress into an **existing project** that has webpack 3.x as a dependency.
 Npm fails to generate the correct dependency tree in this case.*
 :::

-You can check, if Node, Yarn and Vuepress is already installed with:
+You can check, if Node, Yarn and Vuepress is already installed:
 ```bash
 $ node --version
 $ yarn --version